pingidentity/pingone-sample-registration/python/README.md

 1. Copy this source code: `git clone https://github.com/pingidentity/pingone-customers-sample-oidc.git cd python`

+2. If you have already different python projects, try to keep their dependencies separate by creating isolated python virtual environments for them.
+Otherwise, you can skip this step.
-2. If you don't use an IDE that is able to configure a virtual environment ([virtualenv](http://www.virtualenv.org/en/latest/index.html)), then you can create one with: `python3 -m venv _venv` where `_venv` is a path to a new virtual environment Once a virtual environment has been created, it then should be “activated” via: `source _venv/bin/activate`
+    So, if you don't use an IDE that is able to configure a virtual environment ([virtualenv](http://www.virtualenv.org/en/latest/index.html)), then you can create one with: `python3 -m venv _venv` where `_venv` is a path to a new virtual environment Once a virtual environment has been created, it then should be “activated” via: `source _venv/bin/activate`

 3. Install all requirements using: `pip3 install -r requirements.txt`